alberttrann/plant-disease-dataset/README.md

 Then goes the tuning process, with 5 epochs, 0.6 learning rate multiplier and an adapter size of 8.
 Here is what was going on
 ![Screenshot 2025-05-18 185725](https://github.com/user-attachments/assets/b501a692-ccb4-4e17-b65b-9f9d9d33ceae)

+📊 Training Metrics (Top Row)
+1. Fraction of Correct Next Step Predictions (Accuracy proxy) Starts ~0.63 and increases rapidly to ~0.85–0.87, plateauing.

+Good learning curve — shows the model is learning effectively and not overfitting (yet).

+2. Number of Predictions
+Remains stable between ~30k and 32k across steps.

+The spikiness is normal and reflects batch variations.

+No signs of data leakage or inconsistent training batches.

+3. Total Loss
+Sharp drop from ~1.5 to ~0.4, then flattens — textbook convergence.

+Indicates effective loss minimization and no signs of vanishing gradients or instability.

+🧪 Validation Metrics (Bottom Row)
+1. Fraction of Correct Next Step Predictions
+Very similar curve to training: climbs quickly to ~0.86–0.87.

+Close alignment with training accuracy → no overfitting.

+2. Number of Predictions
+Flat and steady at ~30k.

+Same as training → balanced validation set.

+3. Total Loss
+Drops from ~1.4 to ~0.42 and plateaus.

+Slightly higher than training loss (expected).

+No divergence → generalization is working well.

+⚙️ Hyperparameters Evaluation
+Epochs: 5

+Sufficient; loss and accuracy flatten out around step ~1500–2000.

+No need to train more unless additional gains are required.

+Learning Rate Multiplier: 0.6

+Effective — stable training and fast convergence.

+Higher might risk overshooting; lower might slow learning.

+Adapter Size: 8

+A small adapter size, often used in LoRA-style fine-tuning.

+Efficient and enough for the scale of the task, given the performance.

+If performance needs to be pushed further, adapter size could be increased, but it would come at a memory cost.

+🔍 Final Assessment
+Training is successful and well-behaved.

+Model converged efficiently and generalizes well, with minimal gap between training and validation performance.

+No overfitting or underfitting signs.

+A larger adapter size or slightly more training steps might yield small gains, but the current setup is already solid.

 This is the script for eval:
 ```
 import os